keboola/developers-docs/extend/generic-extractor/api/index.md

 See the full [example](/extend/generic-extractor/configuration/api/#default-headers).

 ### Request Parameters
-The `http.defaultOptions.params` configuration allows you to set [request parameters](/extend/generic-extractor/tutorial/rest/#url) to be sent with each API request.
+The `http.defaultOptions.params` configuration allows you to set the [request parameters](/extend/generic-extractor/tutorial/rest/#url) to be sent with each API request.
 The same rules apply as to the [`jobs.params`](/extend/generic-extractor/configuration/config/jobs/#request-parameters).